isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 The ultimate goal for the CB is to serve as a central configuration repository for one or multiple Kea servers connected to a database.
-In currently supported Kea versions, only a subset of the DHCPv6 server parameters can be stored in the database.
+In currently supported Kea versions, only a subset of the DHCPv6 server parameters can be configured in the database.
 All other parameters must be specified in the JSON configuration file, if required.

-All supported parameters can be configured via ``cb_cmds`` hook library described in the :ref:`hooks-cb-cmds` section.
-The general rule is that scalar global parameters are set using ``remote-global-parameter6-set``; shared-network-specific parameters are set using ``remote-network6-set``; and subnet- and pool-level parameters are set using ``remote-subnet6-set``.
+All supported parameters can be configured via the ``cb_cmds`` hook library described in the :ref:`hooks-cb-cmds` section.
+The general rule is that scalar global parameters are set using ``remote-global-parameter6-set``; shared-network-specific parameters are set using ``remote-network6-set``; and subnet-level and pool-level parameters are set using ``remote-subnet6-set``.
 Whenever there is an exception to this general rule, it is highlighted in the table.
 Non-scalar global parameters have dedicated commands; for example,